ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 ]
 ```

 We can define a DataFrame object by enclosing our set of entries in curly brackets `{}`.
-Each dictionary key will correspond to a column name, and each value to the column entries.
+Each dictionary key will correspond to a column name and each value to the column entries.

 ##### **Code**
 ```Python